Meet (Some Of) The Critters

 The Sulcata Tortoise gets its name from the thorny spurs on its back legs.
-They are found in deserts and dry savannahs and they are the 3rd largest species of tortoise in the world!
-They will reach over 2 feet in length and weigh 150 pounds.
+They are found in deserts and dry savannahs of Africa and they are the 3rd largest species of tortoise in the world!
+They can reach over 2 feet in length and weigh 150 pounds.

 NOT AVAILABLE FOR MOBILE PARTIES

 Like all toads, the European toad has rough skin.
 They have keen eyesight and are efficient hunters, rarely missing a prey item.
 Their diet consists primarily of invertebrates, including insects, spiders, and worms.
 It is distributed throughout mainland Europe, Britain, Scandinavia, western-central Asia, and northwestern Africa.

 This small amphibian comes from Malaysia.
 Also known as a Chubby Frog, they blow themselves up like a balloon to keep from being eaten.

 Also known as Giant Tree Frogs, they are the largest tree frogs in the world.
 They come from the rainforests of Australia and New Guinea.

 Native to Australia and New Guinea, this frog can live up to 16 years in captivity.
 It is sometimes called a Dumpy Tree Frog.